-Shareholders may be subject to a current 24% backup withholding on reportable payments, including dividends, capital gain distributions, and the proceeds of redemptions (and exchanges) of shares, if they fail to furnish the Funds with their correct taxpayer identification number and certain certifications.
+U.S. shareholders may be subject to a current 24% backup withholding on reportable payments, including dividends, capital gain distributions, and the proceeds of redemptions (and exchanges) of shares, if they fail to furnish the Funds with their correct taxpayer identification number and certain certifications.
 A Fund may also be required to withhold if it receives notice from the IRS or a broker that the number provided is incorrect or backup withholding is applicable as a result of previous underreporting of interest or dividend income.

-Non-U.S. investors (i.e., nonresident aliens, foreign corporations and other foreign investors) may be subject to different U.S. federal income tax treatment.
+Non-U.S. shareholders may be subject to different U.S. federal income tax treatment.
 These investors may be subject to a withholding tax at the rate of 30% (or a lower rate under an applicable tax treaty) on dividends from a Fund.
-However, the Funds will generally not be required to withhold tax on any amounts paid to a non-U.S. investor with respect to dividends attributable to "qualified short-term gain" (i.e., the excess of net short-term capital gain over net long-term capital loss) designated as such by the Fund and dividends attributable to certain U.S. source interest income that would not be subject to federal withholding tax if earned directly by a non-U.S. person, provided such amounts are properly designated by the Fund.
+However, the Funds will generally not be required to withhold tax on any amounts paid to a Non-U.S. shareholder with respect to dividends attributable to "qualified short-term gain" (i.e., the excess of net short-term capital gain over net long-term capital loss) designated as such by the Fund and dividends attributable to certain U.S. source interest income that would not be subject to federal withholding tax if earned directly by a Non-U.S. shareholder, provided such amounts are properly designated by the Fund.
 A Fund may choose not to designate such amounts.
-Non-U.S. investors will generally not be subject to U.S. tax on gains realized on the sale or redemption of shares in a Fund or on exchanges of shares in a Fund for shares of another Fund of the Trust, except that a nonresident alien individual who is present in the United States for 183 days or more in a calendar year will be taxable on such gains and on capital gain dividends from a Fund.
+Non-U.S. shareholders will generally not be subject to U.S. tax on gains realized on the sale or redemption of shares in a Fund or on exchanges of shares in a Fund for shares of another Fund of the Trust, except that a nonresident alien individual who is present in the United States for 183 days or more in a calendar year will be taxable on such gains and on capital gain dividends from a Fund.

-In contrast, if a non-U.S. investor conducts a trade or business in the United States and an investment in a Fund is effectively connected with that trade or business, then the non-U.S. investor's income from the Fund will generally be subject to U.S. federal income tax at graduated rates in a manner similar to the income of a U.S. person.
+In contrast, if a Non-U.S. shareholders conducts a trade or business in the United States and an investment in a Fund is effectively connected with that trade or business, then such Non-U.S. shareholders's income from the Fund will generally be subject to U.S. federal income tax at graduated rates in a manner similar to the income of a U.S. shareholder.